DRREDDY

 Indian drugmaker Dr Reddy's shares slide after Q3 profit miss

-Jan 24 (Reuters) - Shares of Dr Reddy's Laboratories REDY.NS dropped 6% in early trade on Friday, a day after the company reported a third-quarter profit that fell short of market estimates due to lower sales and pricing pressures in the key North American market.
+Jan 24 (Reuters) - Shares of Dr Reddy's Laboratories REDY.NS dropped 6% on Friday and were on track for their worst session in nearly nine months, after missing its third-quarter profit estimates on lower sales and pricing pressures in the key North American market.

 Indian generic drugmakers are struggling with slower sales in the United States, delayed approvals for new drug applications and lower pricing amid stiff competition.

-At least four brokerages slashed price targets on Dr Reddy's stock, while three cut their ratings, LSEG data showed.
+At least four brokerages slashed price targets on the stock, while three cut their ratings, LSEG data showed.

 (([email protected]; +918447554364;))

-Jan 24 (Reuters) - Shares of Dr Reddy's Laboratories REDY.NS dropped 6% in early trade on Friday, a day after the company reported a third-quarter profit that fell short of market estimates due to lower sales and pricing pressures in the key North American market.
+Jan 24 (Reuters) - Shares of Dr Reddy's Laboratories REDY.NS dropped 6% on Friday and were on track for their worst session in nearly nine months, after missing its third-quarter profit estimates on lower sales and pricing pressures in the key North American market.

 Indian generic drugmakers are struggling with slower sales in the United States, delayed approvals for new drug applications and lower pricing amid stiff competition.

-At least four brokerages slashed price targets on Dr Reddy's stock, while three cut their ratings, LSEG data showed.
+At least four brokerages slashed price targets on the stock, while three cut their ratings, LSEG data showed.

 (([email protected]; +918447554364;))